judasco/judasco.github.io/essays/integrating-AI-into-software-engineering-practice.md

 **Quality Assurance**
 <br>
 I used AI to debug ESLint errors.
 It helped me understand scoping and import issues, but I still had to fix and test the code myself.

+**Other Uses**
+I use AI as a study tool for reviewing concepts before exams and quizzes.
+I also use it to help format, brainstorm, and organize ideas for projects.

 **III.
 Impact on Learning and Understanding**
 <br>